wang-jun-hao/tp/docs/UserGuide.md

 [al/ALLERGY]... [con/CONDITION]... [t/TREATMENT]...`

 * You have to be on the main list page to access a patient's profile.
 Use the `list` command to return to the main list page if you are viewing a patient's profile.
-* `edit` on a field that already exists will update it from the previous value to the new value
+* `edit` on a field that already exists will update it from the previous value to the new value.
-* `edit` on an optional field that was not specified at the point of adding patient will fill the field with the given value
+* `edit` on an optional field that was not specified at the point of adding patient will fill the field with the given value.
+* `edit` on a medical detail field i.e. `ALLERGY`, `CONDITION` and `TREATMENT` will replace all original values in the field.

 **Examples:**